 “I don’t think he’s the only one that was getting information from her, and I just want to know why the fuck all of you professionals couldn’t figure all of this shit out before.”
 I’m screaming again.
 “Why the hell wouldn’t PR be the first people who you would want to clear after security?
 They have the power to bring my fucking company to its knees!”

-“With all due respect, Sir, PR is not your biggest concern after security.
+“With all due respect, sir, PR is not your biggest concern after security.
 The next biggest concern would be IT because they have the power to shut you down.
-Then you want to be concerned about Research and Development because they are privy to proprietary information and trade secrets.
-Next, you want to cover legal—yes, legal—and finance, for obvious reasons…” Is he trying to be a smart ass right now?
+Then you want to be concerned about Research and Development because they’re privy to proprietary information and trade secrets.
+Next, you want to cover legal—yes, legal—and finance, for obvious reasons…” Is he trying to be a smart-ass right now?

-I plug in my phone to get a charge and just sent out a mass email to the Scooby gang that I was back in the States, that “food and libations” was definitely on for this weekend and that I would contact everyone once my phone was charged or tomorrow if it was too late.
+I plug my phone into the charger, then send out a mass email to the Scooby gang that I’m back in the States, that “food and libations” is definitely on for this weekend and that I would contact everyone once my phone charges or tomorrow if it’s too late.
 Since I now actually have more of a web presence than I did a week ago, I Google myself.
-I, again, found my sound bite to Joshua, Christian and Al’s live stream, pictures of Christian carrying me out of the hospital, and my first hate site.
+I, again, find my sound bite to Joshua, Christian and Al’s live stream, pictures of Christian carrying me out of the hospital, and my first hate site.
 I knew it was coming—it couldn’t be avoided.
 I’ve snagged the most eligible bachelor on the west coast… probably in America.
 Somebody has to be pissed.

 What the hell is going on?